 WHMC: The collection contains nine folders for this story, f.131-139.

 Recurring Characters.
 The entire Iron Crew are all present in this story.

 The Man Who Shook the Earth by Kenneth Robeson

 Snowshoe Trail by Wallace R. Bamber

 – Chinese Bandits

 The prize is control of the Chilean nitrate industry.
-Nitrates were an important component of explosive munitions.
+Nitrates were a vital component of explosive munitions.
 So much so, that in 1879 Bolivia and Peru fought against Chile in the War of the Pacific for control of the nitrate-rich Atacama Desert.

 Prior to World War I nitrates were an essential component in munitions manufacturing.
 In 1909, a German chemist named Fritz Haber developed the Haber Process to use atmospheric nitrogen to produce ammonia.
 During World War I, German munitions manufacturers were able to successfully use the Haber Process to supply war-time explosives requirements.